trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > That is a HTTP/1.1 limit (6-8) of concurrent HTTP calls, the best solution to improve performance (without upgrade the hardware and use cache at the middle (e.g. CDN, Varnish)) is using HTTP/2 ([RFC 7540](https://tools.ietf.org/html/rfc7540) <sup>[IETF]</sup>) instead of HTTP/1.1.
   >
   > HTTP/2 multiplex many HTTP requests on a single connection.
-When HTTP/1.1 has a limit of 6-8 roughly, HTTP/2 does not have a standard limit but say that "_It is recommended that this value (`SETTINGS_MAX_CONCURRENT_STREAMS`) be no smaller than 100_" (RFC 7540).
+When HTTP/1.1 has a limit of 6-8 roughly, HTTP/2 does not have a standard limit but say: "_It is recommended that this value (`SETTINGS_MAX_CONCURRENT_STREAMS`) be no smaller than 100_" (RFC 7540).
 That number is better than 6-8.

 Additionally, you must know that the `worker_connections` directive **includes all connections** per worker (e.g. connection structures are used for listen sockets, internal control sockets between NGINX processes, connections with proxied servers, and for upstream connections), not only incoming connections from clients.